duonghanhbk95/logivan-test/README.md

 ```bash
 $ yarn install && yarn dev
 ```
-We should install electron before install other modules, for some reason, we may NOT install electron along with others. **Please note
+We should install electron before install other modules, for some reason, we may NOT install electron along with others.

 ## Application Structure